 What steps will be taken?
 Who is primarily responsible?
 When will each step be completed?
 How will we assess the effectiveness of the steps taken?
-Implement consistent, evidence-based, positive messaging for students, staff and community about support for students who feel excluded or disrespected, especially on the basis of gender/sexual identity.
-Administration ASB/SCL Panel input from representative students to staff on these issues.
-Ongoing Student and staff surveys Use classroom activities to reinforce core values of respect, inclusion and responsibility especially as it relates to inclusive and respectful language.
+Implement consistent, evidence-based, positive messaging for students, staff and Principal Assistant Principals ASB/SCL Ongoing Student and staff surveys community about support for students who feel excluded or disrespected, especially on the basis of Panel input from representative students to staff on these issues. gender/sexual identity.
+Use classroom activities to reinforce core values of respect, inclusion and responsibility especially as it relates to inclusive and respectful language.
 Classroom teachers Ongoing Student and staff surveys ASB, SCL, LSU, AVID and other student organizations develop plans to support a positive community environment.
-Administration, SCL, LSU, AVID Ongoing Student and staff surveys
+Principal Assistant Principals SCL, LSU, AVID Ongoing Student and staff surveys